elijah-potter/blog/posts/building_a_software_render_engine_from_scratch.md

 While I was allowed to explore some concepts, like orthogonality, it was not quite satisfactory.

 It was not for naught, though.
-I learnt a lot about the fields of math and computers integrate together, as well as how to more effectively convert mathematical concepts into a working prototype.
+I learned a lot about the fields of math and computers integrate together, as well as how to more effectively convert mathematical concepts into a working prototype.
 I want to continue doing projects like this, and cannot wait to re-take Linear Algebra when I go to college.